The conflict on gun rights: do lives even matter?

 While working on this topic for the last six years, I naively assumed people were ready to consider issues arising from promulgation of authority from natural rights to Constitutional rights.
 What I actually witness is ongoing arguments about the last four words of the 2nd Amendment, 'A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.'
 All 27 words already exceed the capacity of virtually all Americans for rational argument.
 As things are, it's absurd to expect that America as a nation could ever understand Locke's argument from astate of nature, derived from the natural law described on this site.

-President Obama quoted the second 5,000-word letter I sent him (the first was on the Lockean interpreatation of natural rights, which he had not heard about before).
+President Obama quoted the second 5,000-word letter I sent him (the first was on the Lockean interpretation of natural rights, which he had not heard about before).
 He very kindly started the speech 'earnestly,' as you will hear.
 The portion of my letter he quoted starts 'dead people had rights too' from 27m:45s to 29m:00s.
 The quote is only 90 seconds, but is quite famous, because he broke into tears while quoting me.
 Of course, NRA fans called them 'crocodile tears.'
 There is a description of our academic conclusions on the philosophy of law, revised a number of times to accommodate questions and criticisms since, on this site.

-Firearm Casualties and Solutions (Sept 2016) - This report was considered by the US House Oversight and Reform committee, resulting in the HR5103 'Gun Violence Tax Bill.'
+This report was considered by the US House Oversight and Reform committee, resulting in the HR5103 'Gun Violence Tax Bill.'
 However, due to pressure from Sandy Hook Promise, the House bill used the vastly inflated gun-violence cost estimate fromMother Jones (Miller, 2015; link inside the report's references).
-The bill and was promptly thrown out.
+The bill was promptly thrown out.
 The report provides detailed research and analysis of the questions:

 - Does the NRA solution work?